TarcisioLOliveira/textopt/docs/README.md

 - `plot_texture_shallow.py` draws the tool shape as used by the `texture_shallow.*` files (that is, considering `f` and `ap` as dependent parameters) (v0.1.0, but still useful)
+- `plot_tool_path_param.py` plots a parametrized version of the tool path functions
+- `plot_tool_path.py` plots a position-based version of the tool path functions, which is used for optimization.
+Displays a limitation of the current implementation (that is, lack of support for `vc < v_crit`)